rzrmayur/LoopTask_JSONImport_v1_by_Mayur/README.md

-# Import Data Script for JSON to Wordpress
+# Import Data Script for JSON to Wordpress by Mayur Panchal

 1) Import mytable.sql into the mysql database for table creation as per the json elements.